magiknono/kaisen-manpages/README.md

 - First try : ko
 - Second try : ok, fix broken links in dropdown
 - Third try : update files and add public signature for .buildinfo and .changes
+- Fourth try : modify UNRELEASED to generate a dsc but manually sign in with debsign